mega-dean/hallowdale/README.md

 the Computer Wing area, so c-dashes that are started in that area are allowed and not counted towards the total.

-#### Demo

-This is a "New Game +" mode like Steel Sole but without the damage respawns, so you can play this if you just want to run around the map and find the purple pens.

 ### Controls

-Most of the controls match the default Hollow Knight controls, but there are a few differences:
+- Most of the controls match the default Hollow Knight controls, but there are a few differences:

-- no Inventory button yet
+-- no Inventory button
-- additional Interact button, instead of pressing up/down
-- cannot tap Focus to cast
+-- additional Interact button, instead of pressing up/down -- cannot tap Focus to cast
+- Select menu options with the Jump key/button

 #### Keyboard